-Despite lingering problems, Dave qualifies the Sears Allstate Special with an average speed of 151.464 MPH and is successfully into the
+Handling issues aside, Dave manages to qualify the Sears Allstate Special at an average 4 lap speed of 151.464 MPH and is successfully

-Car owner Mickey Thompson and Dave MacDonald in a celebratory mood after Dave puts the car in the field.
-Sherry was completely
+Car owner Mickey Thompson and Dave MacDonald in a celebratory mood after Dave becomes the first rookie in the field of 33.
+Sherry

 A happy Jim Clark after cranking an average speed of 158.858 MPH, which would be good for the Indy 500 pole.
 Photo The Henry Ford

-able to get the car up to speed and will have to wait a few days to try again.
+did not accept the run.
+Eddie would have to wait to try again.
 Photo courtesy The Henry Ford

-MacDonald wanted the track time but with nothing to do he flew back to California to be with his family.
-Photo courtesy Indianapolis
+track time but with nothing to do he flew back to California later that evening to be with his family.
+Photo Indianapolis Motor Speedway

-a run at speed Johnson loses control of the #82 car and put it into the ouside wall.
-Already overworked Peter Bryant and crew would now
+late morning practice run in the #82 car Johnson lost control at speed and put it into the outside wall.
+Already overworked, Peter Bryant

-Another view of Eddie Johnson's crashed #82 racer as it's pushed from the tow truck to the garage.
-Photo courtesy The Henry Ford.
+The Thompson crew removes Eddie Johnson's crashed #82 racer from the tow truck an pushes it to the garage.
+Photo The Henry Ford.

 Mickey and crew work feverishly in the hopes of qualifying two, or even all three cars into the field.
 Eddie Johnson will try to qualify the

-Carb Day May 28th and drivers get one last practice session before the race.
-Dave MacDonald is out with the #83 Ford at the same time
+Carb Day May 28th and drivers get one last day of practice to dial in their cars before the big race.
+Dave MacDonald is out most of the

 A closer look at some of the drivers.
 Photo Dave Friedman.

 Final starting positions for the 1964 Indianapolis 500.
-Dave is in the middle of the 14th row
+Dave MacDonald is in the middle of the 5th row